micahkepe/blog/content/minishell/index.md

         }
     }

+    // Save history and return Ok variant rl.save_history(history_path)?;
     Ok(())
 }
 ```

 Now, when the user presses `Ctrl+C` or `Ctrl-D`, the shell will print a message
 and exit gracefully, saving the command history to the specified file.
-We added
+Outside
-a `Ok(())` return type to the `main` function to indicate that the shell exited
+of the main REPL loop, we added an `Ok(())` return type to the `main` function
-successfully.
+to indicate that the shell exited successfully.

 {{note(
 header="`rustyline` as a _line editor_",